 This document has been reproduced exactly as received from the person or organization originating it.
 Points of view or opinions stated in this document are those of the authors and do not necessarily represent the official position or policies of the National Institute of Justice.

-Permission to reproduce this experiment material has been granted by to the National Criminal Justice Reference Service (NCJRS).
+Permission to reproduce this material has been granted by

+Public Domain/OJP/BJA

-Public Domain/OJP/BJA U.S. Department of Justice
+U.S. Department of Justice